noir-lang/noir/docs/docs/dev_docs/sandbox/common_errors.md

 For static calls, new nullifiers aren't allowed

 #### 2009 - PRIVATE_KERNEL__NON_PRIVATE_FUNCTION_EXECUTED_WITH_PRIVATE_KERNEL
-You cannot execute a public noir function in the private kernel
+You cannot execute a public Aztec.nr function in the private kernel

 #### 2011 - PRIVATE_KERNEL__UNSUPPORTED_OP
 You are trying to do something that is currently unsupported in the private kernel.
 If this is a blocker feel free to open up an issue on our monorepo [aztec3-packages](https://github.com/AztecProtocol/aztec3-packages/tree/master) or reach out to us on discord